 Our Annual Conference for 2017 was held on 18th March in Bournville, Birmingham in collaboration with ForMission College.
 It investigated different views on valuing nature as a means of deepening our thinking in the face of the current environmental crisis.

-The keynote speaker and panel sessions were recorded and these audio files (.ogg format) are available to download via the links below:
+The keynote speaker and panel sessions were recorded and these audio files are available below

 Reader in Ecology and Conservation, Newcastle University

 Professor Richard Bauckham -“Why do other creatures matter?”

 Revd Dave Bookless – “Biblical wisdom for nature conservation”